Kongduino/PC-G850V/ASM.md

 ## This README documents my ASM code, since memory is limited on the Sharp.

+I don't want to overcrowd my code files with comments – space is at a premium on the Sharp...
+So I am documenting stuff here instead.

 - The code uses (un)documented ROM routines.
 These are named for readability, but it's not exactly scintillating.
 Known routines are documented below.

 - People who come from "modern" language might find some concepts weird (like flag-based comparisons).
 I'll try to explain these.